 DAA's mission is achieved by partnering with the schools, recreation centers and the Boys and Girls Clubs.
-Partnering organizations are located in an area where students and families have a great need for opportunities, support and resources in order to realize success in life.
+Our partners are located in an area where students and families have a great need for opportunities, support, and resources in order to realize success in life.
 DAA also connects with the Denver Scholarship Foundation to complement coaching provided to high school students related to the college application process.

 We are dedicated to launching underserved students on a pathway to success in life by enhancing academic achievement through expanding knowledge, forging character, and providing service to others.

 DAA facilitates the successful launch of under served, vulnerable students onto a pathway of success through the provision of multi-modal programming featuring academic tutoring, opportunities to build competitive proficiency in sports-for-life and experience personal growth through service projects.
 Family members have access to resources, training in advocacy and entrepreneurship education.
 Students learn and find a safe haven in the program while serving others.

 Students participating in our program experience continuous engagement as we form strong relationships with them and the adults in their lives.
 Initial contact takes place when students enter 5th grade and continues over an eight-year period until they graduate from high school.
 DAA places emphasis on the student in a goal centered environment that ensures successful realization of our mission of enhancing academic achievement.